codetree4u/paper-game-tic-tac-toe/README.md

 2- Two Players
 3- Win and Draw Logic

 #### The tic-tac-toe Board

 We will handle this task by using a list of 9 items, since a tic-tac-toe board contains 9 squares.
 Grids are identified by their position numbers.
 As an example, position 8 refers to the bottom middle grid.
 ![illustrate grid](grid_01.png)

+### Two Players

+Two players compete against one another in this game.
+The game starts the competition by giving the X symbol to the first player and the O symbol to the second player.

+### Win and Draw Logic

+We will check the position of symbols in a list for win/draw logic.

+For example,

+If position 4, 5, and 6 have the same X symbol, the first player wins.
+If position 3, 5, and 7 have the same O symbol, the second player wins.
+If position 2, 5, and 8 have the same X symbol, the first player wins as such, and so forth.
+In the case of players not getting three of their symbols in a row, the game is a draw.

 ---
 ## Usage